Education Loan

 Frequently Asked Questions

 Most universities in Germany look for a minimum GPA equivalent to a German grade of 2.5.
-In the USA 4.0 scale, this roughly corresponds to a 3.0 or above, though highly competitive programs at TUM, Heidelberg, or LMU Munich may expect higher academic standing.
-It is always worth checking the specific requirements of the program you are applying to.
+On the USA 4.0 scale, this roughly corresponds to a 3.0 or above, though highly competitive programs at TUM, Heidelberg, or LMU Munich may expect higher academic standing.

-For English-taught master’s programs, yes, most universities require proof of English proficiency.
-An IELTS score of 6.5 or above is the most common requirement, though some programs accept a TOEFL iBT of 88 or a Duolingo score of 110.
-German-taught programs require German language certificates such as TestDaF Level 4 or DSH Level 2.
+For English-taught master’s programs, yes.
+An IELTS score of 6.5 or above is the most common requirement, though some programs accept TOEFL iBT of 88 or Duolingo 110.
+German-taught programs require TestDaF Level 4 or DSH Level 2.

-For the Winter Semester 2026 (which starts in October), application deadlines at most universities fall between May 1 and July 15, 2026.
+For Winter Semester 2026 (October start), application deadlines fall between May 1 and July 15, 2026.
 Some competitive programs close as early as April.
-For the Summer Semester 2027 (April start), deadlines are typically around January 15, 2027.
-Always check individual university websites as deadlines vary by institution and program.
+For Summer Semester 2027 (April start), deadlines are typically around January 15, 2027.
+Indian students: Factor in 6-8 weeks for APS processing before university application deadlines.
+Start your APS application 12+ months before your intended start date.

 Share